-Sid Barnes, the enigma of Australian cricket, was born on June 5, 1916 — though, the year is uncertain.
-Abhishek Mukherjee looks back one of an eccentric prodigy who could not live up to his immense talent.
+Sid Barnes, the enigma of Australian cricket, was born June 5, 1916 — though the year is uncertain.
+Abhishek Mukherjee looks back at one of an eccentric prodigy who could not live up to his immense talent.

 When one thinks of Sid Barnes, the image of an eccentric genius with a decent career comes to mind.
 Barnes’ career, though, was far more spectacular than that.
 It is true that he played in only 13 Tests — but he had some phenomenal numbers to show in those 13 Tests.

 Put a 10-Test restriction, and he is right up there, fourth on the list of averages after Don Bradman, Stewie Dempster and Cheteshwar Pujara.
 A total of 1,072 runs from 13 Tests with 3 hundreds at 63.05 is no joke.
 Add to the fact that he was not an opener to begin with, and had to adjust to his new role later in his career on Bradman’s request.
 Additionally, he could not play a single Test between ages of 22 and 30 due to World War II, which meant that some of his prime years had been taken away from him.

 One may want to dismiss Barnes’s numbers as a small sample.
 It is to be noted that Barnes had scored 8,333 First-Class runs at 54.11 with 26 hundreds.

 Eight of Barnes’ 13 Tests were spread over the two Ashes series of 1946-47 and 1948 (in which he was a part of The Invincibles).
 In these 8 Tests he actually scored 772 runs from the 13 Tests at 77.20.
 Though Bradman had scored 926 runs in these Tests, Barnes’ average in these Tests is actually higher than Bradman’s 77.16.
 The others come nowhere close in comparison.